GEMISIS/Kinect-Flipper/ReadMe.txt

 and right arrow keys by swiping left and right with your hands.
 This application is meant for use only with a Windows Kinect Device!

+Please note that this version requires version 1.7 of the Microsoft Kinect SDK to compile.

 Copyright (C) 2013 GEMISIS

 This program is free software: you can redistribute it and/or modify